Army–Navy Game: Venues

-Only seven games have ever been held on the campus of either academy, primarily because neither team plays at an on-campus stadium large enough to accommodate the large crowds that attend.
-Army's Michie Stadium seats only 38,000, and Navy's Navy–Marine Corps Memorial Stadium 34,000.
-For all but a few years since 1899, the game has been played at a neutral site.
+Only seven games have ever been held on the campus of either academy, primarily because neither team has ever played at an on-campus stadium large enough to accommodate the large crowds that attend.
+The rivalry's first four games were hosted on the parade grounds of the respective academies.
+For all but three years since 1899, it has been held at a neutral site.
+Two were held on campus due to World War II travel restrictions (1942 at Navy's old Thompson Stadium and 1943 at Michie Stadium); and the 2020 game was held at Michie Stadium due to COVID-19 restrictions in Philadelphia.

-Philadelphia has been the traditional home of the Army–Navy game.
-Through the 2022 meeting, 90 of the 123 games in the series have been contested in Philadelphia, including every game from 1932 to 1982 except three games that were relocated due to World War II travel restrictions.
-Philadelphia is typically selected as the site due to the historic nature of the city and its location approximately halfway between West Point and Annapolis.
+Philadelphia has been the traditional home of the Army–Navy game, due to the historic nature of the city and its location approximately halfway between West Point and Annapolis.
+Through the 2023 meeting, 90 of the 124 games in the series have been contested in Philadelphia, including every game from 1932 to 1982 except three games that were relocated due to World War II travel restrictions.
 For decades, the Pennsylvania Railroad and its successors offered game-day service to all Army–Navy games in Philadelphia using a sprawling temporary station constructed each year near Municipal Stadium on the railroad's Greenwich freight yard.
 The service, with more than 40 trains serving as many as 30,000 attendees, was the single largest concentrated passenger rail movement in the country.

 All games contested in Philadelphia through 1935 were played at what is now Franklin Field, the home field of the University of Pennsylvania.
 From 1936 through 1979, all games contested in Philadelphia were held at Municipal Stadium, renamed John F. Kennedy Stadium in 1964.
 From 1980 to 2001, all games contested in Philadelphia took place at Veterans Stadium.
 Since 2003, all games contested in Philadelphia have been played at Lincoln Financial Field.